 Early Diagnosis Research Alliance

-A new approach to early diagnosis - bringing the brightest research minds together to make earlier diagnosis in pancreatic cancer a reality.
+A new approach to early detection which brings together the brightest research minds with the aim of making earlier detection of pancreatic cancer a reality.

-Previous investments in early diagnosis research have been too small, infrequent and isolated, meaning that the best efforts of researchers have yet to succeed.
+Early detection saves lives.
+However, previous investments in early detection research have been too small, infrequent and isolated, meaning that the best efforts of researchers have yet to succeed.
 To solve this problem, we’re taking a different approach.

-The Pancreatic Cancer UK Early Diagnosis Research Alliance is one of the biggest investments in early diagnosis within pancreatic cancer in the UK.
-By sharing information and knowledge and coordinating efforts, some of the UK’s leading researchers are working together to develop and implement a simple test that doctors can use to diagnose people earlier and save lives.
+The Pancreatic Cancer UK Early Diagnosis Research Alliance is one of the biggest investments into improving early detection of pancreatic cancer in the UK.
+By sharing information and knowledge and coordinating efforts, some of the UK’s leading researchers are working together to develop and implement a simple test that doctors can use to detect pancreatic cancer earlier and save lives.

 The four priority areas

-In order to achieve their goal, the Alliance will look to accelerate early diagnosis for the most common forms of pancreatic cancer, pancreatic adenocarcinoma (PDAC) and pancreatic neuroendocrine tumours (PNET) by focussing on four key areas.
+In order to achieve their goal, the Alliance will look to accelerate early detection of the most common forms of pancreatic cancer, pancreatic adenocarcinoma (PDAC) and pancreatic neuroendocrine tumours (PNET) by focussing on four key areas.